2021 WNBA Playoffs: Full schedule, bracket, results, and how to watch

 Eliminated from title contention: Dallas Wings (7), New York Liberty (8), Seattle Storm (4), Minnesota Lynx (3)

-Here’s a look at the WNBA playoff bracket, updated with the semifinal round games:
+Here’s a look at the WNBA playoff bracket ahead of the semifinal round games:

 The semi-finals matchups are LOCKED IN 🔥